frakbot/italiansubs-plus-plus/README.md

 ### Prerequisites

-In order to build this extension, you need a working **NodeJS** environment.
+In order to build this extension, you need a working **NodeJS** and **ruby** environment.
 Then, open a shell and execute the following:

-	npm install grunt-cli bower yo generator-chrome-extension -g
+	npm install grunt-cli bower yo generator-chrome-extension -g gem install compass

 To install all of the required dependencies, move into the root of the project and call